 Moving through this week

 Doing this will also give you the opportunity to reflect on the comments made by the course mentors as well as other learners.
-Reading about mindfulness is one thing, but really learning to practice and apply it is another thing and can take some time.
+Reading about mindfulness is one thing, but really learning to practise and apply it is another thing and can take some time.

 Of course, you’re welcome to move through the course at your own pace and review any earlier steps at any time.